dh219/SmallyMouse2/README.md

 ## Author

-SmallyMouse2 is written and maintained by Simon Inns.
+SmallyMouse2 is written and maintained by Simon Inns

 ## License (Software)